loicknuchel/ionic-starter/README.md

 # Getting started

-- `git clone git@github.com:loicknuchel/ionic-boilerplate.git` get code on your laptop
+- `git clone git@github.com:loicknuchel/ionic-starter.git` get code on your laptop
-- `cd ionic-boilerplate` go to project root folder
+- `cd ionic-starter` go to project root folder
 - `npm install` to install all grunt dependencies
 - `bower install` to install all bower dependencies
 - `grunt serve` to test on your computer